-- · Assets and liabilities are converted to CAD\$ at the closing rate at the date of the consolidated balance sheet; - Items presented in the consolidated statement of earnings, consolidated statement of comprehensive income and consolidated statement of cash flows are translated at average exchange rates during the period (unless this average is not a reasonable approximation of the cumulative effect of the rates prevailing on the transaction dates, in which case income, expenses and cash flows are translated at the rate on the dates of the transactions); and - All resulting exchange differences are recognized in other comprehensive income and recognized as a cumulative translation adjustment account in "Accumulated other comprehensive income" in equity.
+- Assets and liabilities are converted to Canadian dollars at the closing rate at the date of the consolidated balance sheet; - Items presented in the consolidated statement of earnings, consolidated statement of comprehensive income and consolidated statement of cash flows are translated at average exchange rates during the period (unless this average is not a reasonable approximation of the cumulative effect of the rates prevailing on the transaction dates, in which case income, expenses and cash flows are translated at the rate on the dates of the transactions); and - All resulting exchange differences are recognized in other comprehensive income and recognized as a cumulative translation adjustment account in "Accumulated other comprehensive income" in equity.

-A change in the EUR€/CAD\$ foreign exchange rate therefore may have a material impact on the REIT's consolidated financial statements and results.
+A change in the €/\$ foreign exchange rate therefore may have a material impact on the REIT's consolidated financial statements and results.

-The exchange rate used throughout this MD&A for statement of earnings items is the average rate during the applicable period, which for the years ended December 31, 2023 and 2022 was CAD\$1.4595 and CAD\$1.3700 respectively (6.5% increase).
+The exchange rate used throughout this MD&A for statement of earnings items is the average rate during the applicable period, which for the periods ended March 31, 2024 and 2023 was \$1.4638 and \$1.4512 respectively (1% increase).

-For balance sheet items as at December 31, 2023, projections, or market data, the exchange rate used is CAD\$1.4624 (CAD\$1.4505 as at December 31, 2022).
-Over the year ended December 31, 2023, the Canadian dollar weakened by approximatively 1% relative to the Euro.
+For balance sheet items as at March 31, 2024, projections, or market data, the exchange rate used is \$1.4613, stable compared to the \$1.4624 closing rate as at December 31, 2023.